sencha/extjs-grid-performance/README.md

 The `client` directory includes Sencha's implementation of the Ext JS grid and each of the competitor grids used in the performance test.

 ## Server
-The `client` directory contains the raw data api used in performance testing backend to retrieve data.
+The `server` directory contains the raw data api used in performance testing backend to retrieve data.